rafegoldberg/classy/src/classy/readme.md

 ```js static
 import classes from './style.module.scss';

 const bem = new classy({
   bem: 'Block',
   classes,
 });
 ```

-Now we can reuse a single classy instance throughout our component to generate markup structures against our BEM selectors on the fly! 💥
+Now we can reuse a single classy instance throughout our component to generate markup structures against our BEM selectors on the fly. 💥

 ```js static
 bem();            // Block